 Three ounces of cheese is just about the perfect amount for a gooey sandwich, and contains many of the essential nutrients your body needs!
 For extra flare, we recommend a combination of 2-3 cheeses with different textures.
 Fresh cheeses, like Feta and Mozzarella, and aged cheeses, like Parmesan, don’t melt well, so it’s important to grate them and pair with cheeses that melt easily, like Swiss, Cheddar, Gouda, Muenster, Gruyere and Brie.

 Include other ingredients to enhance the flavor, but remember that cheese should be the star.
 It is a grilled cheese after all!
 The secret to success is to layer your sandwich in this order: bread, cheese, toppings, cheese, bread.
 This way, the cheese is the first thing to contact the bread which ensures it gets nice and melted!
 Need ideas?
-Try this Asparagus Grilled Cheese or Smoked Swiss & Mushroom Grilled Cheese.
+Try making Air Fryer Grilled Cheese, Asparagus Grilled Cheese or Smoked Swiss & Mushroom Grilled Cheese.

 Think outside of the box!
 Consider experimenting with flatbreads, waffles, English muffins or hearty breads like whole wheat, pumpernickel or cinnamon swirl.
 Stale (but not moldy!) bread is also a great option because it’s drier and browns better.
 Avoid thick slices which make it harder for the cheese to melt, and remember that breads with added sugars tend to brown faster and burner more easily.